manish723/asp.net-web-app/README.md

 for theme selection which allows a user to select a theme for your website.Currently, there are 2 themes.The theme preferences are stored in the cookies for the future reference.The app uses various controls such as contact form controls and banner controls.

+The IDE used for this project is Visual Studio with NuGet Package manager.

 ```